Articulating Hitches: Should you consider using one?

 Off-roaders and overlanders are the most common patrons of such things.
 These are the folks who take their rig (tow vehicle and trailer) off road into potentially rough terrain.
 If you’re going off road to a remote campsite and you’re going to be navigating over uneven surfaces and rocky terrain, then you need your trailer to be able to articulate one direction while your tow vehicle flexes the other way to negotiate those uneven surfaces.
 This allows the wheels on both TV and trailer to stay on the ground…… in theory.

-In my opinion, an articulating hitch has a more solid connection than the little ball-clamp assembly on a traditional hitch coupler.
 I have used two different articulating hitch brands with two different methods of connection – both VERY solid and virtually silent.
 You read that right – SILENT.
 (No more eyelid twitch or pucker!!!)

 A couple common brands of articulating hitches: